j3ffyang/data-analytics-windmill/README.md

      ambari-server setup --jdbc-db=postgres –jdbc-driver=/data/poc/ARTIFACTS/postgresql-9.4-1201.jdbc4.jar

 ####  Verify Ambari
      http://192.168.210.101:8080
      -admin:admin

-###  Trick 1 - “\u2028” - Ambari Deployment Issue
+###  Remove Character “\u2028” - Ambari Deployment Issue
-During starting Ambari Metrics Collector, the following error may appear
+During starting Ambari Metrics Collector, the following error may appear if ONLY ONE ZooKeeper broker is installed.

      “UnicodeEncodeError: 'ascii' codec can't encode character u'\u2028' in position 492: ordinal not in range(128)”

-Workaround of getting rid of “\u2028”
+Workaround of getting rid of “\u2028”, which is an "Enter"

 Check whether “ambari_server” database contains such char